By Rabbi Dr Jonathan Sacks

 That is what the story of Israel would overturn.
 The greatest empire on earth was about to be overthrown.
 The most powerless of people – foreigners, slaves – were going to go free.
 This was not simply a blow to Egypt.
 Although it would take thousands of years, it was a deadly blow to the very concept of a hierarchical society, or of time as what Plato called it, “a moving image of eternity,” a series of passing shadows on a wall of reality that never changes.

 Instead, history became an arena of change.
-Time became something understood as a narrative, a journey or a quest.
+Time became something understood as a narrative, a journey, or a quest.
 All this is hinted at in those three words, “I will be what I will be.”
 I am the God of the future tense.

-So Judaism, in the concept of a Messianic age, became the only civilisation whose golden age is in the future.
+So Judaism, in the concept of a Messianic age, became the only civilization whose golden age is in the future.
 And throughout the Torah, the promised land lies in the future.
 Abraham does not acquire it.
 Nor does Isaac.
 Nor does Jacob.
 Even Moses, who spends forty years leading the people there, does not get to enter it.
 It is always just beyond.
 Soon but not yet.

 I think this is one of the most important ideas of Judaism.
 I wrote a book about it, called Future Tense.
 I 3 remember one evening when Elaine and I had the privilege of discussing this with the founder of positive psychology, Martin Seligman, in his home in Philadelphia.
 He was toying with a similar idea.
-After years of practising psychology he had come to the conclusion that the people with a positive psychology tended to be future-oriented, whereas those with a negative mindset – he called this, in a brilliant phrase, “learned helplessness” – were often fixated on the past.
+After years of practising psychology he had come to the conclusion that people with a positive psychology tended to be future-oriented, whereas those with a negative mindset – he called this, in a brilliant phrase, “learned helplessness” – were often fixated on the past.

 A few years later, he and three other scholars published a book on the subject called Homo Prospectus.
 4 What is it, he asked, that makes Homo sapiens different from other species?
 Answer, we have an unrivalled ability “to be guided by imagining alternatives stretching into the future – prospection.”
 We are the futureoriented animal.